Energy security: Threats

 Although still a minority concern, the possibility of price rises resulting from the peaking of world oil production is also starting to attract the attention of at least the French government.

 Increased competition over energy resources may also lead to the formation of security compacts to enable an equitable distribution of oil and gas between major powers.
 However, this may happen at the expense of less developed economies.
 The Group of Five, precursors to the G8, first met in 1975 to coordinate economic and energy policies in the wake of the 1973 Arab oil embargo, a rise in inflation and a global economic slowdown.

-NATO leaders meeting in Bucharest Romania, in April 2008, may discuss the possibility of using the military alliance "as an instrument of energy security".
-One of the possibilities include placing troops in the Caucasus region to police oil and gas pipelines.

 Long-term security

-Long-term measures to increase energy security centre on reducing dependence on any one source of imported energy, increasing the number of suppliers, exploiting native fossil fuel or renewable energy resources, and reducing overall demand through energy conservation measures.
-It can also involve entering into international agreements to underpin international energy trading relationships, such as the Energy Charter Treaty in Europe.
-All the concern coming from security threats on oil sources' long term security measures will help reduce the future cost of importing and exporting fuel into and out of countries without having to worry about harm coming to the goods being transported.

 The impact of the 1973 oil crisis and the emergence of the OPEC cartel was a particular milestone that prompted some countries to increase their energy security.
 Japan, almost totally dependent on imported oil, steadily introduced the use of natural gas, nuclear power, high-speed mass transit systems, and implemented energy conservation measures.
 The United Kingdom began exploiting North Sea oil and gas reserves, and became a net exporter of energy into the 2000s.

-In countries other than the UK, energy security has historically been a lower priority.
-The United States, for example, has continued to increase its dependency on imported oil although, following the oil price increases since 2003, the development of biofuels has been suggested as a means of addressing this.

 Increasing energy security is also one of the reasons behind a block on the development of natural gas imports in Sweden.
 Greater investment in native renewable energy technologies and energy conservation is envisaged instead.
 India is carrying out a major hunt for domestic oil to decrease its dependency on OPEC, while Iceland is well advanced in its plans to become energy independent by 2050 through deploying 100% renewable energy.